Ficool

 "You killed him."
 His response is empty.

 "Tim, look at me.
 He attacked you.
-He didn't know you anymore.
-That unknown sickness—
+I told you, he was dangerous.
+That unknown sickness—"

 "Just stop."
-He turns away from my gaze and walks toward Sharkie's dead body.
+He turns away from my gaze collapsing into the shallow water.

 I spit on the ground to cleanse the foul from my mouth.